-Referral, Engagement, Case management, and Overdose preVention Education in Recovery
+Referral, Engagement, Coaching, and Overdose preVention Education in Recovery

 Mission: To provide and evaluate a promising new model of recovery support using Peer Recover Coaches (PRCs) for people with Opioid Use Disorder (OUD) coming out of detox from Boston Treatment Center and Dimock.